stsievert/python-drawnow/readme.md

 ### Installation
 1. Download this repository.
-2. Put `drawnow` in your current folder or the drawnow folder in `../python/site-packages/`.
+2. Put `drawnow.py` in your current folder or the drawnow folder in `../python/site-packages/`.